Back to Blog

 The Hidden Complexity of Building In-House

-When teams first consider building an in-house AI governance solution, the initial estimate often sounds reasonable.
-You need a database to track AI models, some forms for risk assessments, maybe a dashboard or two.
-Your development team could probably put something together in a few months, right?
+When teams consider building in-house, initial estimates often sound reasonable.
+A database to track AI models, some forms for risk assessments, a dashboard or two.
+A few months of development work, right?

-This is where many organizations underestimate the scope dramatically.
-AI governance isn't a single application - it's an entire ecosystem of interconnected processes, compliance requirements, and stakeholder needs.
-You need risk assessment frameworks that align with emerging standards like the EU AI Act and ISO 42001.
-You need audit trails sophisticated enough to satisfy regulators who are becoming increasingly scrutinizing.
-You need workflows that span legal, technical, and business teams who often speak different languages.
+This is where organizations underestimate the scope.
+AI governance isn't a single application—it's an ecosystem of interconnected processes, compliance requirements, and stakeholder needs.
+You need risk assessment frameworks aligned with the EU AI Act and ISO 42001.
+You need audit trails sophisticated enough to satisfy regulators.
+You need workflows spanning legal, technical, and business teams.

-The development complexity multiplies quickly.
-What starts as a simple tracking system soon needs integration with your MLOps tools, your data governance platforms, and your enterprise systems.
-You need reporting that satisfies not just internal teams but external auditors and regulators.
-You need role-based access controls, automated notifications, compliance templates that stay current with changing regulations, and the ability to scale as your AI initiatives grow.
+Development complexity multiplies quickly.
+A simple tracking system soon needs MLOps integration, data governance platform connections, and enterprise system ties.
+You need reporting for internal teams, external auditors, and regulators.
+Role-based access controls, automated notifications, compliance templates that stay current, and scalability as AI initiatives grow.

-And then there's the expertise gap.
-Building effective AI governance tools requires deep knowledge of both AI technologies and regulatory compliance - a combination that's rare even in large organizations.
-Your development team might be excellent at building software, but do they understand the nuances of the EU AI Act's risk classification system?
-Can they anticipate how regulations might evolve and build flexibility into the architecture?
-Do they know which metrics actually matter for AI risk management versus which ones just look impressive on a dashboard?
+Then there's the expertise gap.
+Effective AI governance tools require deep knowledge of both AI technologies and regulatory compliance—a rare combination.
+Your development team might excel at software, but do they understand EU AI Act risk classification nuances?
+Can they anticipate regulatory evolution and build flexibility into the architecture?

-AI governance is not a static field.
-The EU AI Act is being implemented in stages, with new technical standards and guidelines emerging regularly.
+AI governance isn't static.
+The EU AI Act is being implemented in stages with new guidelines emerging regularly.
 ISO is developing additional standards.
-Countries around the world are introducing their own AI regulations.
-Industry best practices are evolving as organizations learn what works and what doesn't.
-Your in-house solution needs to keep pace with all of these changes.
+Countries worldwide are introducing AI regulations.
+Best practices evolve as organizations learn what works.

-Every regulatory update means your development team needs to understand the new requirements, figure out how to implement them, update the system, and ensure nothing breaks in the process.
-Every new AI use case in your organization might require new features or assessment criteria.
-Every integration with a new tool means more code to maintain.
-Every security vulnerability discovered means patches and updates.
+Every regulatory update means understanding new requirements, implementing them, updating the system, and ensuring nothing breaks.
+Every new AI use case might require new features.
+Every tool integration means more code to maintain.
+Every security vulnerability means patches and updates.

-And here's a scenario that plays out often: the original developers who built the system move on to other roles or companies.
-The new developers have to learn a custom codebase with probably-incomplete documentation.
+A common scenario: original developers move on to other roles or companies.
+New developers must learn a custom codebase with incomplete documentation.
 Technical debt accumulates.
 The system becomes harder to modify.
-Eventually, you might find yourself needing to rebuild significant portions just to add features that a purpose-built platform would have offered from day one.
+Eventually, you're rebuilding significant portions just to add features a purpose-built platform would have offered from day one.

 Hidden Costs Iceberg